olavt/matter-sensor-mikroe-DS18B20-thread/README.md

 Select "Temperature Sensor Support" and click "Install".

-## Add USART for the Mikro Elektronika UART 1-WIRE CLICK
+## Add EUSUART for the Mikro Elektronika UART 1-WIRE CLICK

 Open the .slcp file in your project and select "SOFTWARE COMPONENTS".